Chilean lawmakers approve second pensions withdrawal

 By Aislinn Laing

-SANTIAGO, Dec 3 (Reuters) - Chilean lawmakers on Thursday approved a second withdrawal from pension funds for citizens struggling to make ends meet during the coronavirus pandemic.
+SANTIAGO, Dec 3 (Reuters) - Chilean lawmakers on Thursday gave final approval to a bill that allows citizens to make a second withdrawal from pension funds so they can cope with the economic havoc wreaked by the coronavirus pandemic.

-The bill, which now goes to a final Senate vote due to take place on Thursday evening, would allow for another 10% withdrawal from Chile's privately managed pension funds.
+The bill, which passed its last legislative hurdle with a Senate vote late on Thursday, allows for another 10% withdrawal from Chile's privately managed pension funds.

-It was approved by 131 lawmakers in the opposition-dominated lower house of Congress, with 12 voting against and two abstaining.

-The bill was introduced by conservative President Sebastian Pinera's government two weeks ago to head off a more comprehensive proposal by opposition lawmakers and won early approval in the Senate last week.
+The measure was introduced by conservative President Sebastian Pinera's government two weeks ago to head off a more comprehensive proposal from opposition lawmakers.

-But it has been significantly amended in congressional committees to remove a cap on who was eligible to benefit and the obligation that the money be repaid, effectively removing the differences between the bills.
+It got early Senate approval last week but it was significantly amended in congressional committees with a cap on who was eligible and the obligation that the money be repaid dropped, effectively removing the differences between the bills.

 The government has argued against any withdrawals, saying they would reduce already low pension payouts and that citizens should rely on the government's emergency coronavirus measures instead, which include spot payments and rent subsidies.

-A first move on pensions was approved, however, with cross-party support in July, with its impact on markets more limited than originally feared and giving the economy a bounce as people spent some of the $17.4 billion withdrawn.
+The first pensions withdrawal was approved, however, with cross-party support in July, with its impact on markets more limited than feared and giving the economy a bounce as people spent some of the $17.4 billion withdrawn.

 The government also opposed a second withdrawal floated by the opposition.
 But after it became apparent that members of the ruling Chile Vamos coalition would help the initiative over the line again, the government was forced to do a U-turn and introduced its own bill.

-Those backing the pension withdrawals argue the state provisions do not go far enough.
+Those backing the pension withdrawals argue state provisions do not go far enough.
 Chile's unemployment figures remain near a decade-long high.
-A poll by Ipsos released on Thursday found that 53% of respondents reported a drop in their incomes, while a third said their debt levels had increased.
+An Ipsos poll released on Thursday found 53% of respondents reported a drop in their incomes, while a third said their debt levels had increased.

 Economic activity fell by 1.2% in October, disappointing the market, which had expected some revival by then.